nsw logo NSW Government

 A workplace violence prevention program must be part of your overall health and safety program.
 It should be developed and implemented in co-operation with workers or their health and safety representatives.
 The program needs to be developed after you have done a specific risk assessment for violence in your work environment.

-A violence prevention program needs to include the following components:
+A violence prevention program should include the following components:

 • a written policy to eliminate or minimise risk